How to Get FHA Approval on a Condo

 Q. Why does an FHA loan for a condo have to be approved?

-A. Since the FHA backs an FHA mortgage, they want to make sure that the community and the unit will keep their value and comply with FHA rules and requirements.
+Since the FHA backs an FHA mortgage, they want to ensure that the community and the unit keep their value and comply with FHA rules and requirements.

 Conclusion